jacopo-priori/ISLM_model/README.md

-Interactive representation of the IS-LM model available at https://www.islm.website/ (developed with Matteo Ferrazza)
+Interactive representation of the IS-LM Model available at https://www.islm.website/ (developed with Matteo Ferrazza)

 <br><br>